Determination of Disability-Related Services

 Modifications of the learning environments are based on the definition, by DSS, of those modifications as appropriate and relevant to the individual student's needs and capabilities.
 Therefore, documentation must be current or recent enough to determine the impact of the disability on the student's functioning in the higher education environment.
 Documentation should be sent to the Worldwide Campus Disability Support Services Coordinator located in the Worldwide Dean of Students Office.

 It is the individual student's responsibility to initiate consideration for accommodation, services, and/or support.

-- Worldwide students must initiate a request for Disability Support Services through the WDS by using the DSS Request Form
+- Worldwide students must initiate a request for Disability Support Services through the WDS by using the Request for Accommodations Form

 Determination of disability support is based upon written medical and/or psychological documentation provided by the appropriate professionals and/or specialists.
 Documentation may include the following:

 - Medications, procedures/treatments, assistive devices, and services currently used by the student

 - Expected progression of the disability or its stability

 Accommodations are determined on a term by term and course by course basis by the Disability Support Services Coordinator.
 Once eligibility has been determined, it is the responsibility of the student to notify Disability Support each term as soon as the student registers.
 Students should be encouraged to register as soon as possible to allow time for the faculty to be notified should they be eligible to receive accommodations.
 Students must submit the Request for Accommodations Form as soon as they register to ensure that appropriate accommodations may be considered and granted.
 Notification should include:

 - Course/s information

 - Faculty name and contact information (if known)